andy-s-ding/tbone-seg-nnunet/README.md

 ## Step 7: Begin Training.
 ```
-nnUNet_train 3d_fullres nnUNetTrainerV2 TaskXXX_TemporalBone Y --npz
+nnUNet_train 3d_fullres nnUNetTrainerV2 Task<task_num>_TemporalBone Y --npz
 ```
-XXX refers to <task_num>
+`Y` refers to the number of folds for cross-validation.
+If `Y` is set to `all` then all of the data will be used for training.

-Y refers to the number of folds for cross-validation.
-If Y is set to "all" then all of the data will be used for training.
+`--npz` makes the models save the softmax outputs (uncompressed, large files) during the final validation.
+It should only be used if you are training multiple configurations, which requires `nnUNet_find_best_configuration` to find the best model.
+We omit this by default.